3-D Secure 2.0Here’s Why the Upgrade to 3DS2 was Necessary

 Fraud Liability Shift Parameters

-Merchants also benefit from a liability shift on qualifying 3-D Secure transactions.
+Merchants also benefit from a liability shift on qualifying 3D Secure transactions.
 Under normal circumstances, the liability for fraudulent transactions lies with the merchant.
 After all, you accepted the purchase, so you are responsible for it.

 A More Complete Strategy

-If there’s a disadvantage to 3-D Secure, it’s that the program does nothing to prevent friendly fraud .
-This threat source makes up the bulk of most merchants’ chargebacks.
-Friendly fraud happens post-transaction; authenticating the customer prior to purchase doesn’t help if the fraud doesn’t occur until after the fact.
+Friendly fraud attacks make up the bulk of most merchants’ chargebacks.
+And, friendly fraud happens post-transaction; authenticating the customer prior to purchase doesn’t help if the fraud doesn’t occur until after the fact.

-The 3-D Secure authentication method does offer valuable protection against fraud.
+The 3D Secure authentication method does offer valuable protection against fraud.
 For true chargeback prevention, however, most merchants need a customized, end-to-end solution.
-They need to be able to separate chargebacks by source—criminal fraud, friendly fraud, and merchant error—then deploy the most effective tools where they will do the most good.
+They need to be able to separate chargebacks by source — criminal fraud, friendly fraud, and merchant error — then deploy the most effective tools where they will do the most good.

 Like What You're Reading?
 Join our newsletter and stay up to date on the latest in payments and eCommerce trends.